GEM-benchmark/NL-Augmenter/transformations/sentence_to_gapped/README.md

 The Hague, pages 249–259.

 ## What are the limitations of this transformation?
+- Currently, this transformation only produces single-predicate gaps; however, if a method is widely accepted for more complicated gapping, it is easy to extend this task
 - It is difficult in complex sentences to perfectly transform sentences to their "maximally gapped" forms; this is an active area of research (see Previous Work section)
 - The reverse direction is also valuable and is submitted in another transformation